tetratelabs/wazero/site/content/languages/_index.md

 such as forking a process, will not work.
 Support of common I/O features, such as writing to the console, vary.
 See [System Calls](#system-calls) for more.

 Software is more than technical constraints.
-Being remains a relatively niche target, WebAssembly often has limited maintenance and development.
+WebAssembly remains a relatively niche target, with limited maintenance and development.
 This means that certain features may not work, yet, even if they could technically.

 In general, developing with WebAssembly is difficult, and fewer problems can be discovered at compilation time vs more supported targets.
 This results in